danielpclark/BaseCustom/README.md

 Inspired by:
 * base62 by "JT Zemp" and contributors "Saadiq Rodgers-King", "Derrick Camerino"

 Version 0.1.3 created from assistance and advice by my father Robert Clark.
+This version now includes a delimiter.

 Description
 * Define any base conversion with any identifier for each value.